-(7) Sewage

-- (a) The Concessioner is responsible for the Maintenance of all sewer lines and septic tanks within the assigned area.
-The Concessioner will be responsible for pumping the septic tank as needed.
-Documentation of annual service must be provided to the NPS upon request. - (b) The Concessioner will Repair and maintain the "gravity" sewer system within its assigned lands and all sewage lines, connections, grease trap interceptors, disposal systems, and appurtenances within the Concessioner's land assignment. - (c) The Concessioner must Maintain, Repair, or Replace any damage to the sewage collection/disposal system within the Concession Facilities unless caused by the Service, and any damage occurring beyond Concession Facilities which results from the action of the Concessioner, its employees, agents, or contractors.
+- (a) The Concessioner is responsible for the complete Maintenance and Repair of the sewer system within the assigned Employee Housing Area.
+The Concessioner's current sewer lines tie into the NPS septic tank and leach field, which is outside the Concessioner's assigned area of responsibility.
+The Concessioner is responsible only for the portion of the system from the NPS septic tank to the Concessioner assigned improvements.
+The Concessioner must also maintain, repair, and replace all fixtures attached to the sewage disposal system, including sinks, toilets, urinals, and dish washing equipment.
+If and when the Service installs a separate septic tank for the Concessioner, the Concessioner will be responsible for pumping the septic tank on at least an annual basis.
+Documentation of annual service must be provided to the NPS upon request. - (b) If requested by the Concessioner, assistance may be provided by the Service on a cost-recovery basis. - (c) The Concessioner must Maintain, Repair, or Replace any damage to the sewage system within the Concession Facilities, unless caused by the Service, and any damage occurring beyond Concession Facilities which results from action of the Concessioner, its employees, agents, or contractors - (9) Vault Toilets.
+The Concessioner will be responsible for the Maintenance and Repair of vault toilets located in Concession Facilities.
+The Concessioner will contract to have the vault toilets pumped as needed.
+The Concessioner is responsible for cleaning the toilets and stocking them with paper. - (10) L.P.
+Gas Systems - (a) The Concessioner must Repair and Maintain, according to NFPA codes, all L.P. gas systems in the Concession Facilities, including, but not limited to, tanks, bottles, regulators and piping, and repair any damage occurring beyond Concession Facilities which results from action of the Concessioner, its employees, agents, or contractors. - (b) The Concessioner must conduct and document inspections of its gas storage and distribution systems in accordance with applicable law. - (c) Placement of new or additional tanks must receive prior written approval of the Service.
+All gas installation must be inspected by an independent inspector at the Concessioner's expense - (11)Telephone.
+The Concessioner must maintain all telephone services, equipment and lines within and for its Concession Facilities, including wiring on the user side of connections and panels.

-(8) L.P.
-Gas Systems

-(a) The Concessioner must Repair and Maintain, according to NFPA codes, all L.P. gas systems in the Concession Facilities, including, but not limited to, tanks, bottles, regulators, and piping, and Repair any damage occurring beyond Concession Facilities which results from the action of the Concessioner, its employees, agents, or contractors.

-- (b) The Concessioner must conduct and document inspections of its gas storage and distribution systems in accordance with applicable law. - (c) Placement of new or additional tanks must receive prior written approval from the Service.
-All gas installations must be inspected by an independent inspector at the Concessioner's expense. - (9) Telephone.
-The Concessioner must maintain all telephone services, equipment, and lines within and for its Concession Facilities, including wiring on the user side of connections and panels.